-(ii) In the subgroup of dermoid cysts (Mais 2003; Morgante 1998; Nitke 1996) there was substantial inconsistency making it inappropriate to pool the data ( $\text{Chi}^2 = 7.67$ , P = 0.02, $\text{I}^2 = 74\%$ ) (Figure 2).

-(iii) In the subgroup of ovarian endometriomata (Mais 1996) there were no statistically significant differences between treatments arms for duration of surgery (Figure 2).

-(b) Diagnosis of malignant tumour
+- (ii) In the subgroup of dermoid cysts (Mais 2003; Morgante 1998; Nitke 1996) there was substantial inconsistency making it inappropriate to pool these data (chi -squared=7.67, p=0.02, with $I^2$ =74%) (Figure 2). - (iii) In the subgroup of ovarian endometriomata (Mais 1996): there were no statistically significant difference between treatments arms for duration of surgery (Figure 2). - (b) Diagnosis of malignant tumour lignant after frozen section was performed during laparoscopy with subsequent conversion to laparotomy (Buchweitz 2005).
+Badawy 2002 excluded from the analysis one patient in the laparoscopy group who had significant intracystic lesions which were identified during endocystic evaluation.
+Biopsy later showed serous cystadenoma with proliferation activity of the epithelial cells and nuclear abnormalities but with no infiltrative destructive growth (low malignant potential) (Badawy 2002) (Figure 4).

-In one study, the ovarian tumours in four women were found
+In one study ovarian tumours in four women were found to be marestion subgroup unierences.
+Not applicable